microsoft/sarif-sdk/docs/ValidationRules.md

 # Rules

-## Rule `DSP1001.ProvideRequiredLocationProperties`
+## Rule `GitHub1001.ProvideRequiredLocationProperties`

 ### Description

 Each result location must provide the property 'physicalLocation.artifactLocation.uri'.
-The GitHub Developer Security Portal will not display a result whose location does not provide the URI of the artifact that contains the result.
+GitHub Advanced Security code scanning will not display a result whose location does not provide the URI of the artifact that contains the result.

 ### Messages

 #### `NoLocationsArray`: Error

 {0}: The 'locations' property is absent.
-The GitHub Developer Security Portal will not display a result unless it provides a location that specifies the URI of the artifact that contains the result.
+GitHub Advanced Security code scanning will not display a result unless it provides a location that specifies the URI of the artifact that contains the result.

 #### `EmptyLocationsArray`: Error

 {0}: The 'locations' array is empty.
-The GitHub Developer Security Portal will not display a result unless it provides a location that specifies the URI of the artifact that contains the result.
+GitHub Advanced Security code scanning will not display a result unless it provides a location that specifies the URI of the artifact that contains the result.

 #### `MissingLocationProperty`: Error

 {0}: '{1}' is absent.
-The GitHub Developer Security Portal will not display a result location that does not provide the URI of the artifact that contains the result.
+GitHub Advanced Security code scanning will not display a result location that does not provide the URI of the artifact that contains the result.

 ---

-## Rule `DSP1002.InlineThreadFlowLocations`
+## Rule `GitHub1002.InlineThreadFlowLocations`

 ### Description

 Results that include codeFlows must specify each threadFlowLocation directly within the codeFlow, rather than relying on threadFlowLocation.index to refer to an element of the run.threadFlowLocations array.
-The GitHub Developer Security Portal will not display a result that uses such threadFlowLocations.
+GitHub Advanced Security code scanning will not display a result that uses such threadFlowLocations.

 ### Messages

 #### `Default`: Error

 {0}: This 'threadFlowLocation' uses its 'index' property to refer to information in the 'run.threadFlowLocations' array.
-The GitHub Developer Security Portal will not display a result that includes such a 'threadFlowLocation'.
+GitHub Advanced Security code scanning will not display a result that includes such a 'threadFlowLocation'.

 ---

-## Rule `DSP1003.ProvideRequiredRegionProperties`
+## Rule `GitHub1003.ProvideRequiredRegionProperties`

 ### Description

 Every result must provide a 'region' that specifies its location with line and optional column information.
-The GitHub Developer Security Portal can display the correct location only for results that provide this information.
+GitHub Advanced Security code scanning can display the correct location only for results that provide this information.
 At minimum, 'region.startLine' is required. 'region' can also provide 'startColumn', 'endLine', and 'endColumn', although all of those have reasonable defaults.

 ### Messages

 #### `MissingRegion`: Error

 {0}: The 'region' property is absent.
-The GitHub Developer Security Portal can display the correct location only for results that provide a 'region' object with line and optional column information.
+GitHub Advanced Security code scanning can display the correct location only for results that provide a 'region' object with line and optional column information.
 At minimum, 'region.startLine' is required. 'region' can also provide 'startColumn', 'endLine', and 'endColumn', although all of those have reasonable defaults.

 #### `MissingRegionProperty`: Error

 {0}: The 'startLine' property is absent.
-The GitHub Developer Security Portal can display the correct location only for results that provide a 'region' object with line and optional column information.
+GitHub Advanced Security code scanning can display the correct location only for results that provide a 'region' object with line and optional column information.
 At minimum, 'region.startLine' is required. 'region' can also provide 'startColumn', 'endLine', and 'endColumn', although all of those have reasonable defaults.

 ---

-## Rule `DSP1004.ReviewArraysThatExceedConfigurableDefaults`
+## Rule `GitHub1004.ReviewArraysThatExceedConfigurableDefaults`

 ### Description

-The GitHub Developer Security Portal limits the amount of information it displays.
+GitHub Advanced Security code scanning limits the amount of information it displays.
 There are limits on the number of runs per log file, rules per run, results per run, locations per result, code flows per result, and steps per code flow.
 You can provide a configuration file at the root of your repository to specify higher limits.

 ### Messages

 #### `Default`: Error

-{0}: This array contains {1} element(s), which exceeds the default limit of {2} imposed by the GitHub Developer Security Portal.
+{0}: This array contains {1} element(s), which exceeds the default limit of {2} imposed by GitHub Advanced Security code scanning.
 The portal will only display information up to that limit.
 You can provide a configuration file at the root of your repository to specify a higher limit.

 ---

-## Rule `DSP1005.LocationsMustBeRelativeUrisOrFilePaths`
+## Rule `GitHub1005.LocationsMustBeRelativeUrisOrFilePaths`

 ### Description

-The GitHub Developer Security Portal only displays results whose locations are specified by file paths, either as relative URIs or as absolute URIs that use the 'file' scheme.
+GitHub Advanced Security code scanning only displays results whose locations are specified by file paths, either as relative URIs or as absolute URIs that use the 'file' scheme.

 ### Messages

 #### `Default`: Error

 {0}: '{1}' is not a file path.
-The GitHub Developer Security Portal only displays results whose locations are specified by file paths, either as relative URIs or as absolute URIs that use the 'file' scheme.
+GitHub Advanced Security code scanning only displays results whose locations are specified by file paths, either as relative URIs or as absolute URIs that use the 'file' scheme.

 ---

-## Rule `DSP1006.ProvideCheckoutPath`
+## Rule `GitHub1006.ProvideCheckoutPath`

 ### Description

-The GitHub Developer Security Portal (DSP) will reject a SARIF file that expresses result locations as absolute 'file' scheme URIs unless the DSP can determine the URI of the repository root (which the DSP refers to as the "checkout path").
+The GitHub Advanced Security code scanning will reject a SARIF file that expresses result locations as absolute 'file' scheme URIs unless it can determine the URI of the repository root (which GitHub refers to as the "checkout path").
 There are three ways to address this issue.

 1. Recommended: Express all result locations as relative URI references with respect to the checkout path.